state-alchemists/zrb/docs/concepts/task-lifecycle.md

 runner.register(update_ubuntu)
 ```

-Now, whenever you run `zrb update-ubuntu` on a non-Linux machine, the Task will enter `ready` state without actually doing the execution.
+Now, whenever you run `zrb update-ubuntu` on a non-Linux machine, the Task will enter `Ready` state without actually doing the execution.

 # Long Running Task

-We often need to set Zrb Task as `ready` even though the process is still running.
+We often need to set Zrb Task as `Ready` even though the process is still running.
 For example, when we run a web server.
-We can say a web server is `ready` when it serves HTTP requests correctly.
+We can say a web server is `Ready` when it serves HTTP requests correctly.

 Zrb Tasks has `checkers` attributes.
 This attribute helps you to define the current Task's readiness.